a-rogalska/basic-rag/README.md

 # Basic RAG
 This is a simple agentic Retrieval-Augmented Generation (RAG) system that can be used as a template for the projects.
 It is built in LangChain and LangGraph with Chroma and OpenAI support.
-The user interface is developed in Streamlit.

 ![](/files/ui.png)